greenelab/deep-review/sections/05_treat.md

 Here we primarily focus on ligand-based approaches that train on chemicals' features without requiring prior knowledge of the target.
-Chemical features may be represented as a list of molecular descriptors such as molecular weight, atom counts, charge representations, summaries of atom-atom relationships in the molecular graph, and more sophisticated derived properties [@doi:10.1002/9783527628766].
+Chemical features may be represented as a list of molecular descriptors such as molecular weight, atom counts, functional groups, charge representations, summaries of atom-atom relationships in the molecular graph, and more sophisticated derived properties [@doi:10.1002/9783527628766].
 Alternatively, chemicals can be characterized with the fingerprint bit vectors, textual strings, or novel learned representations described below.
-Neural networks have a long history in this domain [@tag:Baskin2015_drug_disc], and the 2012 Merck Molecular Activity Challenge on Kaggle generated substantial excitement about the potential for high-parameter deep learning approaches.
+Neural networks have a long history in this domain [@tag:Baskin2015_drug_disc],[SCHNEIDER], and the 2012 Merck Molecular Activity Challenge on Kaggle generated substantial excitement about the potential for high-parameter deep learning approaches.
 The winning submission was an ensemble that included a multitask multilayer perceptron network